|Nutrition Facts (per serving)|

 Gather the ingredients.

-Soak the vermicelli in water for 15 minutes.
+Soak the vermicelli in water for 15 minutes to soften.
 Drain in a strainer and leave to one side.

-Heat the vegetable oil in a pan over medium-high heat.
-Add eggs to the pan and stir-fry until scrambled.
+Heat the vegetable oil in a large wok or skillet over medium-high heat.
+Add eggs and stir-fry until scrambled.

-Add the onions and garlic and cook until fragrant.
-Stir in the vermicelli and cook until it softens slightly.
+Add the onion and garlic and cook until fragrant.

-Stir-fry until the vegetables soften, then season with the oyster sauce, fish sauce, sugar, and pepper.
+Stir-fry until the vegetables and noodles soften slightly, then season with the oyster sauce, fish sauce, sugar, and pepper.